Mazvel/maswavespytest/README.md

 The package is installed using [pip](https://pip.pypa.io/en/stable/).
 1. (If required) Start Anaconda Prompt.
-2. Type `pip install maswavespy` to install the package.
+2. Type `pip install --index-url https://test.pypi.org/simple --extra-index-url https://pypi.org/simple/ maswavespytest` to install the package.
 3. Check if the package has been successfully installed by inspecting the last lines that are displayed in the Anaconda Prompt console.

 ### Test MASWavesPy